Share this

 5 common ways to test for drugs and alcohol

-- 70% of the 14.8 million Americans abusing drugs are employed
+- A staggering 70% of the 14.8 million American drug users are part of the workforce.

-- 74% of illegal drug users are employed and cause 40% of the country's industrial fatalities
+- Among illegal drug consumers, 74% are employed and are responsible for 40% of industrial fatalities in the U.S.

 How Long Do Drugs and Alcohol Stay in the System?